16 On-Page SEO Examples That Will Rock Your World!

 And Wix and Weebly are known to be slowpoke website builders that add unnecessary code to their websites.

 Pro tip: speed is super essential for e-commerce websites.
-Web users are in a hurry to buy, and they’re used to Amazon, which serves dynamic product pages at equally incredible speeds (they’re hosted with Amazon AWS).
+Web users are in a hurry to buy and are used to Amazon, which serves dynamic product pages at equally incredible speeds (hosted with Amazon AWS).

 So it would help if you had the speed to compete, so I recommend cloud hosting to people starting e-commerce sites today.